Welcome to our interview series, where we introduce you to developers of all levels from all walks of life. Prepare to be inspired!

 Talk to us about your experience as a computer science student at the University of Waterloo.
-Did you feel like you were supported as a female student?
+Did you feel like you were supported as a woman studying in the Computer Science department?
 What were the challenges?

 After switching from a program that was about 80% women to about 12% women, computer science classes felt like a shock.
 Because I had never programmed before, I felt like I missed some secret prerequisite that it seemed like everyone else had.
 It took me some time before I found my people, some friends and TAs, that provided the support I needed.